Tsunaou/Causal-Memory-Checking-Java/README.md

 This project is also a part of the experiments of our paper named [Checking Causal Consistency of MongoDB](https://dl.acm.org/doi/10.1145/3457913.3457928) which has been accepted by *The 12th Asia-Pacific Symposium on Internetware* (***Internetware***).
 The presentation video can be found in [bilibili](https://www.bilibili.com/video/BV1dK4y197FS?share_source=copy_web).

+In addition, we do some TLA+ formal checking for causal consistency in https://github.com/hengxin/tla-causal-consistency.

 ## Requirement

 - Java 8